-- Nearly 400 new and unique ornament designs are available in 2014.
+- More than 400 new and unique Keepsake Ornament designs are available in 2015.

 - Many consumers tell Hallmark they view Hallmark Keepsake Ornaments as more than just a holiday decoration.
 Each year as they place their ornaments on their trees, it helps them relive special memories and remember special people and events.

 - According to Hallmark research, the top five reasons for buying and displaying Christmas ornaments are: 1) to commemorate a milestone, 2) to recall a special memory, 3) to represent a child or grandchild on the tree, 4) to one day pass along the ornaments as heirlooms, and 5) to express the individual's personality.

 In 2015 more than 400 new Hallmark Keepsake Ornaments are available for a wide variety of interests and situations including to commemorate milestones, nurture memories, recognize special interests and passions and celebrate relationships.
 From long-running series to new licensed properties, there is a Hallmark Keepsake Ornament available to deck anyone's tree.